 - Service within the Community (C)

 Confirmation candidates (usually Grade 11) are required to serve in a liturgical role for the year.
 Youth in younger grades can do this as well – but they will also have opportunities for liturgical service at a Sunday Mass served by the youth.

 Please use the Service and Retreat Log to record the ways that you have served.

-If you are unsure about an activity, talk to a Christian Formation staff person.
+If you are unsure about an activity, talk to a Faith Formation staff person.
 The biggest criteria is giving of yourself without pay for the service of others to make a difference in our community.

 Ongoing Service Opportunities

-Service within Liturgy – Includes Usher, Server, Lector (Reader), Cantor, Choir Member, Musician.
+Service within Liturgy (L) – Includes Greeter, Usher, Server, Lector (Reader), Cantor, Choir Member, Instrumentalist, and Decor.
 Can be weekly or monthly at any of the Masses.
 Training is provided.
-Volunteers (children starting grade 4 through adults) can complete the Liturgy Scheduling Form and return to the office or in the collection at Mass.
-Training is provided.
-Questions go to Brian McLinden, Director of Liturgy and Music, at [email protected] or (262) 691-1535 x103.
+Volunteers (children starting grade 4 through adults) can complete the Liturgy Scheduling Form and RSVP to Mary Tannis, Liturgy Assistant, at [email protected].